-ScottishPower supports the Working Group Alternative Amendment as part of an incremental change approach to transmission access.
+ScottishPower supports the proposed amendment and Working Group Alternative Amendment 1 in particular, as part of an incremental change approach to transmission access.

 Across all the proposed amendments (CAP161-165) ScottishPower would have preferred to see a zonal approach adopted as this would facilitate greatest use of the existing transmission system and greatly simplify the access products available to users.
 We note National Grid's concerns that large zones may result in an increase in constraint costs but have concerns that the adoption of a nodal approach may reduce the utilisation of the access products proposed.